Fitting Noisestop F7 Soundproof Underlay

 Installation instructions for fitting Noisestop F7 soundproof underlay.
 Noisestop Systems F7 is an acoustic underlay that can be used over any floor type.
 Suitable for use in domestic and commercial flooring applications.
 Reduce impact and airborne noise, conversation and TV noise transferring through timber sub-floors.
 Part E compliant flooring solution when installed as part of separating floor construction.

 Fitting Noisestop F7

 Lay Noisestop F7 acoustic underlay mats in a brick bond pattern on the floor.
-When you fit the mats, make sure you don’t leave gaps between them.
+When you fit the mats, ensure you don’t leave gaps between them.
 Ensure the matting is tightly butted together.